intel/thunderbolt-software-user-space/README.md

 - CMake
 - boost.program_options
 - boost.filesystem
+- txt2tags (for generating the man page)
-You also need a c++ compiler with C++14 support.
+You also need a c++ compiler with C++14 support and gzip.

 Tested with:
 - g++ - v5.4 and v7.1.1
 - CMake - v3.5.1 and v3.9.1
 - boost - v1.58 and v1.63
+- txt2tags - v2.5 and v2.6

 For example, on Ubuntu you can install the dependencies with the following
 command:
-`apt install cmake libboost-filesystem-dev libboost-program-options-dev` On Fedora, use this:
+`apt install cmake libboost-filesystem-dev libboost-program-options-dev txt2tags` On Fedora, use this:
-`dnf install cmake boost-devel`
+`dnf install cmake boost-devel txt2tags`

 ### Building
 Use the CMakeLists.txt file found in the root directory to build the project.